calejero/RswissknifeDB/README.md

 <!-- badges: end -->

 # RswissknifeDB
-This package allows you to work with some of common databases like MYSQL or PostgreSQL.
+This package allows you to work with some of the most common databases such as MYSQL or PostgreSQL.
 Tested databases in this version:
   - MySQL

 # Installation